EfestoLab/ade/docs/source/installation.rst

 Installation
 ============

-I highly suggest to use for the first test installation to use virtualenv, so you can see if all the dependencies.
+I highly suggest , for the first test installation to use virtualenv, so you can see if all the dependencies.

 .. code-block:: bash